yellowdog/python-examples-templates/slurm-cluster/README.md

 yd-shutdown
 ```

 The `yd-shutdown` command will shut down your Worker Pool(s).

-Note that Worker Pools will automatically shut down after being idle for the period of time specified in the `config.toml` file.
+Note that Worker Pools will automatically shut down after a default idle timeout of 30 minutes.

-### Deleting YellowDog Objects
+## Deleting YellowDog Objects

 ```shell
 yd-delete